dmitrypol/dmitrypol.github.io/_drafts/roles_permissions.md

 end
 {% endhighlight %}

-Or to stick with traditional REST actions you need to create a separate controller (interesting [artcile](http://jeromedalbert.com/how-dhh-organizes-his-rails-controllers/)).
+Or to stick with traditional REST actions you need to create a separate controller (read this  [artcile](http://jeromedalbert.com/how-dhh-organizes-his-rails-controllers/) for more ideas).
 Then you just call `authorize`.

 {% highlight ruby %}
-class AccountsActivateController < ApplicationController def update
+class Accounts::ActivateController < ApplicationController
+  def update
     authorize @account
     @account.update(status: 'active')